 Now that the service module is at Kennedy, it will undergo a host of tests and integration work ahead of Exploration Mission-1.
 Engineers will complete functional checkouts to ensure all elements are working properly before it is connected to the Orion crew module.
 Teams will weld together fluid lines to route gases and fuel and make electrical wiring connections.
 The service module and crew module will be mated, and the combined spacecraft will be sent to NASA’s Glenn Research Center’s Plum Brook Station in Ohio early next year where it will undergo 60 days of continuous testing in the world’s largest thermal vacuum chamber to ensure Orion can withstand the harsh environment of deep space.
 Once that testing is complete, it will return to Kennedy for integration with the SLS rocket in preparation for launch.

-NASA is leading the next steps to establish a permanent human presence at the Moon.
+NASA is leading the next steps to establish a permanent human presence on the Moon.
 The first in a series of increasingly complex missions, Exploration Mission-1 is a flight test of an uncrewed Orion spacecraft and SLS rocket that will launch from NASA’s modernized spaceport at Kennedy.
-The mission will send Orion 40,000 miles beyond the Moon and back and pave the road for future missions with astronauts.
+The mission will send Orion 40,000 miles (64,000 kilometers) beyond the Moon and back and pave the road for future missions with astronauts.
 Together, NASA and its partners will build the infrastructure needed to explore the Moon for decades to come while laying the groundwork for future missions to Mars.